egrosdou01/blog.grosdouli.dev/blog/2025-10-08-capi-azure-cilium-sveltos/azure-k8s-managed-clusters-with-capi-pt1.md

 $ export AZURE_RESOURCE_GROUP="capi-test"
 ```

 For this demonstration, we want to keep the deployment **costs as low as possible**.
-For that reason, the smallest general-purpose virtual machine, `Standard_D2s_v3`, available in the mentioned location, was defined.
+So, the smallest general-purpose virtual machine, `Standard_D2s_v3`, was defined for that location.

 Let's create the Kubernetes manifests using the `clusterctl` command.